Introduction and definitions

 Data Processor is the person, public authority, agency or body which processes personal data on behalf of the data controller.

-Data Protection Officer (DPO) is the person who ensures Lichfields adheres to the policies and procedures set forth in the GDPR.
+Data Protection Officer (DPO) is the person who ensures Lichfields adheres to the policies and procedures set forth in the UK GDPR.
+Sophie Jefferson is Lichfields’ DPO.

 It is also important you understand your responsibilities and follow the processes we have in place to protect any personal data you come into contact with whilst working at Lichfields.

-You should have attended a GDPR training seminar or received a GDPR induction.
+You should have attended a Data Protection/ GDPR training seminar or completed an interactive course on GDPR during your induction.
 Please inform the DPO if you haven’t received data protection training or are unsure of your responsibilities.

 Personal data